Spiritual Care & Education

 The Department of Spiritual Care and Values Integration offer periodic on-campus and off-campus educational events for spiritual leaders in the community.
 Recent events include: “Active Shooters in Sacred Space”; “Practical Advice for Spiritual Leaders – Adult Addiction, Adult Dementia, and Adolescent Addiction.”
 Chaplains often meet with church pastoral care or outreach teams to provide training on advance care planning, spiritual care needs of oncology patients, etc.

 The quickest and most effective way to request the assistance of a chaplain or spiritual care volunteer is to ask the nurse who is providing care for you or your loved one.
-During regular business hours, you may also call call the Department of Spiritual Care & Values Integration at 281.523.2599.
-For direct communication with a chaplain, please see the chaplain profiles below.
+You may also call the Department of Spiritual Care & Values Integration at 281.523.2484 or email email@example.com.

 “Patient, families, and new staff often tell me that there is an unmistakable, prevailing sense of the sacred and profound at Houston Methodist Clear Lake Hospital.
 Indeed, our Vision Statement projects our intent through our words and actions ‘to providing every patient with personalized care in a spiritual and healing environment.’
 None of us take for granted the opportunity we have been given by God to respect and love others through our care and presence.
 And we celebrate every smile, every tear, every thought that we are honored to witness in our patients and families, for we know that such expressions are life-giving and reflective of the wholeness and holiness God destined for all our lives.”